-The mission of Burke Rehabilitation’s Brain Injury Program is to provide the most comprehensive and effective rehabilitation to maximize recovery from physical, cognitive and psychological impairments caused by traumatic brain injury (TBI) and acquired brain injuries.
+The mission of Burke’s Brain Injury Rehabilitation Program is to provide the most comprehensive and effective rehabilitation to maximize your recovery from physical, cognitive and psychological impairments caused by traumatic brain injury (TBI) and acquired brain injuries.
 Led by physicians trained in neuro-rehabilitation/brain injury medicine, the interdisciplinary team works collaboratively with you and your family and/or caregiver to facilitate achievement of the best possible physical and mental recovery.
-Intensive rehabilitation is provided in a safe, secure and structured environment to allow the individual to reach his/her full potential and return to an active, productive lifestyle.
+Intensive rehabilitation is provided in a safe, secure and structured environment to allow you to reach your full potential and return to an active, productive lifestyle.

-The rehabilitation team consists of the brain-injured individual, his or her family and/or caregivers, and medical, nursing and other rehabilitation personnel who, by virtue of their education and experience, are qualified to work with brain injured individuals.
-The medical and rehabilitation professionals on the team are responsible for assessing the brain-injured individual’s medical, behavioral and rehabilitation needs, establishing individualized goals in consultation with the individual and/or family/caregiver, designing and implementing a treatment program, assessing its outcome, communicating with the team and preparing the individual and family for the next phase in the brain injury rehabilitation process.
+Your rehabilitation team consists of the you and your family and/or caregivers, as well as medical, nursing and other rehabilitation personnel who, by virtue of their education and experience, are qualified to work with brain-injured individuals.
+The medical and rehabilitation professionals on the team are responsible for assessing your medical, behavioral and rehabilitation needs, establishing individualized goals in consultation with you and/or your family/caregiver, designing and implementing a treatment program, assessing its outcome, communicating with the team and preparing you and your family/caregiver for the next phase in the brain injury rehabilitation process.

 The Brain Injury Team is committed to ensuring that each individual’s needs are addressed by: